Benjamin Wedro, MD, FACEP, FAAEM

 - change in vision.

 The greater concern is a brain aneurysm that leaks or ruptures, and potentially causes stroke or death.
-Bleeding leaks into one of the membranes that covers the brain and spinal canal and is known as a subarachnoid hemorrhage (sub= beneath + arachnoid=one of the brain coverings + hemorrhage=bleeding).
+Blood may leak into one of the membranes (meninges) that covers the brain and spinal canal and is known as a subarachnoid hemorrhage (sub= beneath + arachnoid=one of the brain coverings + hemorrhage=bleeding).

 Viewers share their comments